KTrain5169/neuro-sdk-docs/src/content/docs/base/techniques/dummy_reasoning.md

 banner:
   content: |
     This site is under <b>heavy WIP</b>.
-    You've most likely been given access to this site to point towards a concept, or something.
+    You've most likely been pointed to this site to point towards a concept, or something.
-    Either way, take some of the info on this page with a grain of salt.
+    Either way, take at least some of the info on this page with a grain of salt.
 ---

 Due to Neuro (at least, as observed) not using a reasoning model (l\*tency), she can have trouble remembering logical steps to something that is supposed to be in her memory.
 Dummy reasoning actions would allow her to write those down to the game so that she can reason somewhere without .